This guitar is the quintessential beginner guitar. Inexpensive, but well made and easy to play.

 Live sound is just like booking the gig, tuning your guitar, or finding the place your supposed to play: just another problem to solve on the path to the perfect gig.

 Let’s start with an example of a sound system for a dance band at a wedding.
 The band is guitar, keyboard, bass and drums and every one sings except the drummer.
 There are 500 invited guests and the reception is being held in a rectangular banquet hall of about 4000 sq ft.
 At a wedding the music needs enough volume to energize the dancers, yet there will be relatives and friends who haven’t seen each other in forever and want to talk.
-The gear we’re going to use is rented from the Doo Wop Shop here in Lexington, but similar equipment is available at any music equipment store or online from Musicians Friend and many others.
+The gear we’re going to use is rented from the Doo Wop Shop here in Lexington, but equipment like the Graham slee hifi, which you can use to get old records back to life at any event is available at any music equipment store or online.
+Depending on the situation, the equipment may change, but you’ll always have you basics to get the party and the music started.
 Affording the gear if you don’t have access to a reasonable rental shop is a whole different blog post!

 3 Shure SM58 microphones